This post may contain affiliate links. Please read our disclosure policy.

 These easy oven roasted carrots make for a great vegetable side dish for any occasion.
-Made with a handful of ingredients, these healthy baked carrots are so simple and quick to make so they are great for a family weeknight dinner, but tasty enough to serve at Christmas or Thanksgiving.
+Made with a handful of ingredients, these healthy baked carrots are so simple and quick to cook in the oven, so they are great for a family weeknight dinner, but tasty enough to serve at Christmas or Thanksgiving.

 They’re simple enough for kids, but look fancy enough for guests!

 What ingredients do you need to make baked carrots